 Unfortunately, it’s part of the nature of resin in molds to have an edge that needs to be sanded down.
 You have several different options, but I like to use wet/dry sandpaper while sanding the charm on a flat surface.
 You can see what I’m talking about in this video: How to sand and finish a resin bangle bracelet.

-After seeing how beautiful these cabochons came out, I couldn’t wait to make these into wearable jewelry.
+After seeing how beautiful these cabochons came out, I couldn’t wait to make them into wearable jewelry.

 Easy resin jewelry DIY idea #1